From Stigma to Housing Fix

 Next Step works with a mix of nonprofit and for-profit lenders, vetted by the organization, to provide safe, reasonably priced financing.
 In return, Next Step reduces the lenders’ risk.
 The homes are designed to meet the lenders’ requirements, and the home buyers receive comprehensive financial education so that they are equipped to succeed as home buyers.
 Consequently, Next Step home buyers not only secure a better initial mortgage, but also have the capacity to build equity and obtain a good resale price for the home should they decide to sell it one day.

 Importantly, each Next Step home is placed on a permanent foundation in order to qualify the home owner for certain government-backed mortgage programs, which are less expensive than a chattel product.
-Next Step estimates it has saved its 173 home buyers approximately $16.1 million in interest payments.
+Next Step estimates it has saved its 173 home buyers approximately $16.1 million in interest payments as of 2015.

 The MHDR model is innovative in part because it is scalable.
 Next Step trains and relies on a membership network of nonprofit organizations to implement the model in their respective communities.
 Next Step sells the homes to members at competitive prices, and then member organizations oversee the process of identifying and educating buyers, assisting them to secure the loan, and managing the installation.

 “The way the industry works, there has never really been a way for a nonprofit to buy a manufactured home at wholesale prices.
 That’s what we’ve engineered, and that’s what makes these homes a lot more affordable than if the nonprofit or home owner tried to buy them on their own,” explains Kevin Clayton, president and CEO of Clayton Homes, one of the nation’s largest producers of manufactured housing, and one of Next Step’s long-time supporters.